 According to the 2018 ACT report on The Condition of College and Career Readiness:

 The ACT average math score is at a 20-year low, 20.5 out of 36

 Only 40% of high school graduates were ready for freshman algebra

 A transformative solution to the math education challenge is urgently needed.
 Barobo has stepped up to this national challenge with its higher education conceptualized, industry motivated, teacher validated, school administrator recommended, and parent and student approved solution.

 Barobo Technologies and Solutions

-Barobo's Linkbot, Arduino, Raspberry Pi, and RoboBlockly technologies and associated curriculum are specifically designed for learning math and coding in the classroom and bridging the math achievement gap.
+Barobo's Linkbot, Arduino, Raspberry Pi, and RoboBlocky technologies and associated curriculum are specifically designed for learning mathematics and computer science and bridging the achievement gap.

-The Math-ICT Curriculum, jointly developed by the C-STEM Center of the University of California at Davis and Barobo, provides K-12 students with up to 13 years of integrated math and computer science education.
-For at-risk and gifted students alike, Barobo robotics technologies and curriculum can significantly increase their math performance and college readiness.
+Barobo's Mathematics and Computer Science with Robotics Curriculum and the C-STEM Math and CS Curriculum, provide K-12 students with up to 13 years of integrated math and computer science education.
+For at-risk and gifted students alike, Barobo robotics technologies and curriculum can significantly increase their STEM performance and college readiness.

 Linkbots can be readily integrated with off-the-shelf sensors using Barobo Arduino and Barobo Raspberry Pi kits.
 A single program can control multiple Linkbots for solving many math and practical application problems.
 RoboPlay Competitions allow students in grades 5-12 to use Linkbots to solve real-world math problems in a competitive environment.
 Barobo educational technologies are being increasingly deployed in classrooms, makerspaces, and afterschool programs worldwide to inspire the next generation of makers, innovators, and leaders.